shadowdevnotreal/REPAIR-Protocol/README.md

 ### Even an apology needs a roadmap.

 This project provides an interactive implementation of the **REPAIR Protocol**—a step‑by‑step process for acknowledging harm, planning amends, and rebuilding trust.
-The single page application (`Index.html`) includes enhanced cognitive tools, progress tracking, and a printable reconciliation contract.
+The main protocol interface (`repair.html`) includes enhanced cognitive tools, progress tracking, and a printable reconciliation contract.

 ## Features